-- NNEC continues to work with The City of Thunder Bay to get our students involved in recreation opportunities and City sponsored events that students may be interested in throughout the school year including but not limited to free golf at the City Golf Courses, discounted rates on ice times for hockey as well as broomball, free swimming lessons, and discounts at the Canada Games Complex for NNEC students. - Through Public Safety Canada, the City of Thunder Bay began to implement their "Youth Inclusion Program" this past school year which helped to provide resources for additional opportunities for our youth to get involved in recreation and other City sponsored events during and after school hours. - Next school year, the City plans to implement additional human resources to help run after school programming, help students learn more about the city and its amenities, and promote healthy active lifestyles.
+- With a return to in-person learning, NNEC has once again continued to work with The City of Thunder Bay to get our students involved in recreation opportunities and City sponsored events that students may have been interested in throughout the school year including but not limited to free golf at the City Golf Courses, discounted rates on ice times for hockey as well as broomball, free swimming lessons, and discounts at the Canada Games Complex for NNEC students. - Through Public Safety Canada, the City of Thunder Bay continues to work with NNEC to implement their "Youth Inclusion Program" which has helped to provide resources over the past five years for additional opportunities for our youth to get involved in programming.
+Unfortunately, this program is now sunsetting, however, we look forward to a continued partnership with the city to support our youth.